XION

 • Create Instance of User Map and Treasury Contracts

-• Set up the Mobile Dapp
+• Set up the Mobile App

 • Set up Environment Variables